dineshbali18/GDP-2/README.md

 It can support features like querying, updating, and joining data across tables for reporting and analytics.\
 Security measures like encryption and access control are vital to protect sensitive financial data.

+\
+**Budget management interface**\
+The budget management interface in the Bearcat Finance app allows users to set, track, and adjust their personal budgets easily. \
+It provides a clear overview of spending categories, real-time expense tracking, and visual insights to help users stay within their financial goals.\
+The interface is intuitive, with customizable alerts and suggestions for optimizing savings.